 Refinance Your Student Loans

-First, you may benefit from refinancing your loans to potentially secure a better rate or term.
+First, you may want to consider refinancing student loans to potentially secure a better rate or term.
 A better interest rate and shorter term might help you pay down your debt faster and could reduce the money you spend on interest over the life of the loan.

 If you lengthen the term of your loan, you may be able to lower your monthly payments, which can help if your budget is strapped.
 However, longer terms typically mean you’ll end up paying more over the life of the loan.